pjwerneck/bouncer/README.md

 **`200 OK`**

-For succesful requests that need to return some value, e.g. `semaphore/acquire`, `event/wait`.
+For succesful requests that return some value.

 **`204 No Content`**